North Rose-Wolcott Central School District: North Rose Elementary School

 North Rose Elementary School is located at 10456 Salter Road in North Rose and serves grades K through 4.
-The current principal is Mrs. Jennifer Hayden, and the current assistant principal is Ms. June Muto.
+The current principal is Mrs. Karen Haak, and the current assistant principal is Mr. Benjamin Stopka.

 History

 For many years, North Rose Elementary served Grades 3 through 5.
 In 2011, the school re-consolidated to house Grades K to 4 after Florentine Hendrick Elementary was closed.